jnmclarty/WhitePaper/README.md

 ### Terms Contract Interface

 We require that any Debt issued via Dharma protocol commit to a smart contract, referred to as a Terms Contract.
-The purpose of the Terms Contract is to provide an immutable and programmatically queryable source-of-truth revealing the repayment status of the debt.
+The purpose of the Terms Contract is to provide an immutable and method to query a source-of-truth revealing the repayment status of the debt.
 This allows us to empirically and unambiguously both define the terms repayment scheme in the Debt Issuance process and evaluate the debt's repayment status during the debt's lifecycle both on and off-chain.
 The interface of required functionality is as follows:

 ```
 interface TermsContract {